stride3d/stride-docs/en/manual/particles/updaters.md

 After a particle spawns, it can change over time before it disappears. **Updaters** act on all living particles over time, changing attributes such as position, velocity, color, and so on.
 For example, a gravity force updates the particle's velocity at a constant rate, accelerating it toward the ground.

-Xenko features several built-in updaters.
+Stride features several built-in updaters.
 The [custom particles](tutorials/custom-particles.md) sample demonstrates how you can add updaters to the engine.

 ## Common properties